Claude Code Plugins

 Category Selection Guidelines:

-Category When to Use Typical Duration Requires file_path
+Category When to Use Typical Duration Needs file_path?

 investigation Need to understand existing code before making changes Short-Medium No (optional)

-implementation Creating new files, adding features, writing new code Medium-Long Yes (required)
+implementation Creating new files, adding features, writing new code Medium-Long Yes (strongly recommended)

-refactoring Reorganizing existing code without changing behavior Medium Yes (required)
+refactoring Reorganizing existing code without changing behavior Medium Yes (strongly recommended)

 decision Need to choose between approaches or make architectural decisions Short No